The Big Picture

-The image above depicts the design process I employ.
+The image below depicts the design process I like to employ.
 It’s user-centric, iterative, and collaborative.
 The process starts with capturing the design concept in form of a rough mock-up.
 Then the detailed design for one or more user stories is created and implemented as a throwaway prototype or as shippable software.
 The result is exposed to the users to understand if the design contributes to a great user experience.
 If it does, the design is refined, and the design for the next stories is created; if it does not, the design concept is reworked.

 To get started, develop your design concept.
 The concept should sketch your key design ideas and communicate the essence of what you believe the product should look like.
 This includes the shapes and the colours you intend to use.
 Keep the overall product vision in mind together with the desired user experience: the kind of product being developed and the reason why people might want to use it.
 Focus on the critical aspects and don’t worry about the details right now.